Hello and welcome to the podcast of the Lotus Eaters.

 Yes, yes, yes, yes.

-Uh one of the most serious allegations is that Ley Day did not pay out compensation in full and failed to disclose its list of victims because some names were fabricated.
+One of the most serious allegations is that Ley Day did not pay out compensation in full and failed to disclose its list of victims because some names were fabricated.

-So apparently Ley Day is accused of, it hasn't been proven.
+So apparently, Ley Day is accused of.

-Um and one of the allegations was that one of the solicitors of Ley Day destroyed a key document at the center of the inquiry into alleged torture, suggesting that the Iraqis that were detained by British forces were members of an armed insurgency rather than innocent civilians.
+And one of the allegations was that one of the solicitors of Ley Day destroyed a key document at the center of the inquiry into alleged torture, suggesting that the Iraqis that were detained by British forces were members of an armed insurgency rather than innocent civilians.

-So basically horrific greedy lawyers partnering with communists, traitors and others, demanding more and more money.
+So basically horrific, greedy lawyers partnering with communists, traitors and others, demanding more and more money.

 It happened throughout the war.